programmierbar/website/README.md

 If you need pre-defined data structures available, you can run `yarn run apply-schema` (Please be aware that - for now - the included schema is not guaranteed to be in sync with the production schema).

+#### Extensions

+All extensions that are plain JavaScript and **do not** require a build process are located in `directus-cms/extensions`.
+They will automatically be loaded at runtime.

+Extension that **do** require a build process are located in `directus-cms/extensions-src`.
+Here, every extension is its own independent subproject that needs to be build and symlinked.

+While each extension can technically be different, you can refer to our docker build process to see how they are being build: [Dockerfile.directus](./Dockerfile.directus)

 ## Feedback 😍 ♥️

 We welcome any form of [feedback](https://www.programmier.bar/kontakt)!
 If you are interested, you can also create a pull request directly.